Last Updated on

-Solution-focused theorists and therapists believe that generally, people form default solution patterns based on their experiences, as well as default problem patterns.
-These patterns dictate the individual’s usual way of experiencing a problem and their usual way of coping with their problems (Focus on Solutions, 2013).
+Solution-focused theorists and therapists believe that generally, people develop default problem patterns based on their experiences, as well as default solution patterns.
+These patterns dictate an individual’s usual way of experiencing a problem and his or her usual way of coping with problems (Focus on Solutions, 2013).

-The solution-focused model holds that focusing only on your problems is not an effective way of solving them.
-Instead, SFBT targets the client’s default solution patterns, evaluates them for efficacy, and modifies or replaces them with problem-solving approaches that work (Focus on Solutions, 2013).
+The solution-focused model holds that focusing only on problems is not an effective way of solving them.
+Instead, SFBT targets clients’ default solution patterns, evaluates them for efficacy, and modifies or replaces them with problem-solving approaches that work (Focus on Solutions, 2013).

 In addition to this foundational belief, the SFBT model is based on the following assumptions: